 Prize draw entries for DQ’s

 The following survey panels offer entries into contests for cash, gift cards, or merchandise, to their members if they happen to be disqualified from completing a survey:

 Don’t want to get disqualified from surveys at all?
 Try Pinecone Research.
 They are one of the few online survey panels that never very rarely (used to be never) disqualify their survey takers.
 If you are sent a survey, you will almost assuredly able to complete it (provided it is not closed. i.e. enough people have taken the survey).
 Most surveys pay a flat rate of $3 each.

 As well, YouGov (the political polling experts) does not disqualify their members from surveys if they’ve completed their profile surveys.
-Take a look at our join YouGov page to become part of their community of survey takers and take surveys for cash and gift cards.
+Become part of their community of survey takers and take interesting surveys for cash and gift cards.